wizzat/essays/OLAPStreamProcessing.md

 For the example ad DSP, stream processing would cut data warehousing I/O costs from 93tb to 33tb and provide the data much more rapidly.

-References:
+## References:

+[1] The School of Hard Knocks (my resume)

-[1] Srivatsa Moddodi et al, "Data Deduplication Techniques and Analysis by Srivatsa Maddodi", 978-0-7695-4246-1/10 pp 664, http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=5698409&tag=1
+[2] Srivatsa Moddodi et al, "Data Deduplication Techniques and Analysis by Srivatsa Maddodi", 978-0-7695-4246-1/10 pp 664, http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=5698409&tag=1

-[2] MillWheel: Fault-Tolerant Stream Processing at Internet Scale, http://research.google.com/pubs/pub41378.html
+[3] MillWheel: Fault-Tolerant Stream Processing at Internet Scale, http://research.google.com/pubs/pub41378.html

-[3] HyperLogLog in Practice: Algorithmic Engineering of a State of The Art Cardinality Estimation Algorithm, http://research.google.com/pubs/pub40671.html
+[4] HyperLogLog in Practice: Algorithmic Engineering of a State of The Art Cardinality Estimation Algorithm, http://research.google.com/pubs/pub40671.html